dotnet/AspNetDocs/aspnet/whitepapers/aspnet4/overview.md

 uid: whitepapers/aspnet4/overview
 title: "Overview: ASP.NET 4 and Visual Studio 2010 Web Development | Microsoft Docs"
 author: rick-anderson
-description: "This whitepaper provides an overview of many of the new features for ASP.NET that are included in the.NET Framework 4 and in Visual Studio 2010." ms.author: riande ms.date: 02/10/2010 ms.assetid: d7729af4-1eda-4ff2-8b61-dbbe4fc11d10
+description: "An overview of many of the new features for ASP.NET that are included in the.NET Framework 4 and in Visual Studio 2010." ms.author: riande ms.date: 02/10/2010 ms.assetid: d7729af4-1eda-4ff2-8b61-dbbe4fc11d10